shumxin/FlymeOS_A5DUG/README.md

-# Flyme_Patchrom_A5DUG
+# FlymeOS_A5DUG

-The Flyme Project for HTC Desire 816W
+The Flyme OS Project for HTC Desire 816W

 1. based on A5_DUG_L50_DESIRE_SENSE60_MR 2.34.1402.3